lucianoayres/cypher/README.md

 Follow these steps to use Cypher for code summarization and architecture insight:

-#### 1. Define Your Code Summary Task
+#### 1. Provide Your Source Code or Snippet

-Clearly specify the areas of your codebase or architecture requiring a summary.
-This helps Cypher provide targeted output.

-#### Example Task Definition:

-"I need an architectural summary of my backend service focusing on dependency relationships and modular design."
+Choose the specific source code or code snippet you want Cypher to summarize.
+Cypher will analyze the code to provide a concise overview tailored to your needs.

 #### 2. Clone the Cypher Repository